 My Geeky Story

-During my time there, I migrated swiftly back to being a Mac user, and away from design toward HTML and CSS.
-I worked there during the Golden Age of tables for layout, spacer .gifs, and IE5; what a time to be alive!
+While there, I migrated swiftly back to being a Mac user, away from design and toward HTML and CSS.
+I worked through the Golden Age of tables for layout, spacer .gifs, and IE5—what a time to be alive.
+I learned color correction, jQuery animations, annotated wireframes, and how to write a usability test.
+After too long there, I started my side quest: Gibsonworks, LLC.

 If you’re the resume-reading type, have a look!